Salar Ghahramani is an

 Previously, Salar served at the Center for Strategic and

-International Studies (CSIS), where he researched foreign policy and
+International Studies (CSIS) in Washington, D.C., where he researched foreign policy and

 international relations, and was a Research Associate at the publicly